Mastering Composition: How Angles Control the Viewer's Eye

 When you look at a professional photograph, your eye naturally moves to the subject.
 This doesn't happen by accident.
 The photographer used geometry—specifically lines and angles—to direct your gaze.

 Understanding angles in photography is the difference between a snapshot and a masterpiece.
 Here is how you can use them.
+Just remember that in photography, a visually strong angle is not always the same thing as a mathematically exact angle.

 1. Leading Lines: The Arrow in the Frame